thelfer/tfel/docs/web/PonteCastaneda1992.md

 The first step of the resolution consists in computing the secant modulus $\mu_0^r$ and it can be done analytically (as below) or via finite difference or automatic differentiation.
 Moreover, for both strategies, we could use a `BehaviourVariable`, defining the function $f_r$ in an external file (in our example, the function is to simple to do that).

 The second step consists in computing the effective energy $W_0^{\mathrm{eff}}$.
 This will be done via `tfel::material::homogenization`.
 This `namespace` provides classical mean-field schemes (we use a Hashin-Shtrikman bound in our example below).
-In another [tutorial](./PonteCastaneda1996.html) we show that we can take into account more specifically the morphology of the composite by providing interaction tensors.
+This could also be done with interaction tensors, providing externally.
+In another [tutorial](./MassonAffineFormulation.html) we show that we can take into account more specifically the morphology of a polycrystal by providing interaction tensors.

 The third step consists in the computation of the second-moments.
 This is also done via `tfel::material::homogenization`.
 Here again, there are two strategies: analytical computation when possible, and finite difference or automatic differentiation when the analytical derivation is too tedious or even impossible.
 In our example below, the computation is analytic.